 Take the missed dose as soon as you remember it.
 However, if it is almost time for your next dose, skip the missed dose, and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.

 Molindone may cause side effects.
-Tell your doctor if any of these symptoms are severe or do not go away: drowsinessdry mouthblurred visionincreased salivanauseaconstipationdifficulty urinatingblank facial expressionshuffling walkunusual, slowed, or uncontrollable movements of any part of the bodyrestlessnesshyperactivitydepressioninappropriate happinessbreast enlargementbreast milk productionmissed menstrual periods
+Tell your doctor if any of these symptoms are severe or do not go away: drowsinessdry mouthblurred visionincreased salivanauseaconstipationdifficulty urinatingblank facial expressionshuffling walkunusual, slowed, or uncontrollable movements of any part of the bodyrestlessnessexcitement or increased activitydepressioninappropriate happinessbreast enlargementbreast milk productionmenstrual period changes (missed periods or heavy bleeding)changes in sex drive

 Some side effects can be serious.
-If you experience any of the following symptoms, call your doctor immediately: fevermuscle stiffnessconfusionfast or irregular heartbeatsweatingneck crampstongue that sticks out of the mouthtightness in the throatdifficulty breathing or swallowingfine, worm-like tongue movementsuncontrollable, rhythmic face, mouth, or jaw movementsseizureserection that lasts for hoursvision loss, especially at nightseeing everything with a brown tint
+If you experience any of the following symptoms, call your doctor immediately or get emergency medical treatment,: fevermuscle stiffnessconfusionfast or irregular heartbeatrashsweatingneck crampstongue that sticks out of the mouthtightness in the throatdifficulty breathing or swallowingfine, worm-like tongue movementsuncontrollable, rhythmic face, mouth, or jaw movementsseizureschanges in vision

 Molindone may cause other side effects.
 Tell your doctor if you have any unusual problems while you are taking this medication.